Tom Doncourt: Cathedral

-Other Projects and Solo Work
+Other projects and solo work

 In 1979, Doncourt formed the band Quiet with Icelandic singer Gudrun Thrainsdottir, bassist Chuck Bernklau, guitarist Joe Armetta, and drummer Barry Kadane.
 Since the 1980s, Doncourt worked constantly on music on his own.
 He released seven solo albums, including Fauve, Blacklight, The Mortal Coil, The Moon Will Rise, House in the Woods, Ratsimandresy & Doncourt, Vol. 1, and Lantern (which was published posthumously).

 Doncourt experimented with loops and tape effects and built his own instruments from the late 1970s.
 In 2002, he released his album Fauve, which was done entirely in MIDI, using a sampler and a Kurzweil.
 In 2009, the project FauveMuseum developed, featuring musicians like Penelope Thomas on vocals and Chuck Bernklau on bass tracks.
 He released the album Blacklight in 2009, premiering it in a live performance at Theaterlab on 14th St. in New York City.

 From 2009 to 2016, Doncourt performed in an improvisational experimental ensemble called Globular Cluster, led by Jake Adams, doing shows in underground clubs in Manhattan and Brooklyn.